FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Background

 \subsection{An overview of SDE simulators}

-Commonly used conventional numerical integrators for SDEs include the first-order integrator Euler-Maruyama~\eqref {eq:euler-maruyama} and the second-order integrator Milstein~\eqref{eq:milstein}.
-In 1996, Roberts and Tweedie [13] proposed the Metropolis-Adjusted Langevin Algorithm (MALA) to address the problem of instability caused by the failure of the global Lipschitz condition in the overdamped Langevin SDE.
+Commonly used conventional numerical integrators for SDEs include the first-order Euler-Maruyama~\eqref{eq:euler-maruyama} and the second-order Milstein~\eqref{eq:milstein} integrators.
+In 1996, Roberts and Tweedie [13] proposed the Metropolis-Adjusted Langevin Algorithm (MALA) to address instability arising from the failure of the global Lipschitz condition in the overdamped Langevin SDE.
 In 1988, Van Gunsteren and Berendsen \cite{Van_Gunsteren_leapfrog} proposed the leapfrog algorithm.
 This symplectic integration scheme updates positions and momenta in an interleaved fashion, with momenta evaluated at half-time steps relative to positions.
-This scheme preserves time reversibility and stability while enabling efficient long-time numerical simulation of dynamical systems.
-Targeting systems with small noise—stochastically perturbed nonlinear dynamical systems—Thomas Breunung and Balakumar Balachandran \cite{osti_10423299} proposed a computationally efficient integrator by leveraging deterministic numerical integration routines.
+Targeting systems with small noise -- stochastically perturbed nonlinear dynamical systems -- Breunung and Balachandran \cite{osti_10423299} proposed a computationally efficient integrator by leveraging deterministic numerical integration routines.